orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 hyperlink provided in ``otbApplicationLauncherCommandLine`` output.
 Parameters are passed to the application using the parameter key (which might include one or several ``.`` character), prefixed by a ``-``.
-Command-line examples are provided in chapter [chap:apprefdoc], page .
+Command-line examples are provided in chapter [chap:apprefdoc], page.

 Graphical launcher
 ------------------